haoyang9804/Erwin/README.md

   -e --exprimental                                    Enable the exprimental mode.
   -m --mode <string>                                  The mode of Erwin.
 The value can be 'type', 'scope', or 'loc'. (default: "")
   -d --debug                                          Enable the debug mode.
+  -o --out_dir <string>                               The output directory for the generated program.
+The default is 'generated_programs' (default:
+                                                      "./generated_programs")
   -max --maximum_solution_count <number>              The maximum number of solutions Erwin will consider. (default: "500") --int_types_num <number>                            The number of int types Erwin will consider in resolving type dominance. (default: "2")
   --uint_types_num <number>                           The number of uint types Erwin will consider in resolving type dominance. (default: "2")